Cohousing: What it is, How it works, and How much it costs 2026

 • Non-slip surfaces

-• Ambulances, equipment, and medical personnel available 24 hours a day, 365 days a year
+• Ambulances, medical equipment, and staff available 24 hours a day, 365 days a year

-It is important to note that this model of cohabitation is increasingly sought after by older adults who previously lived alone.
-The main reason is that they want to grow old with the companionship and support they do not typically receive from their relatives.
+It's important to note that this living arrangement model is increasingly popular among seniors who previously lived alone.
+The main reason is their desire to age with companionship and support they typically don't receive from their families.

-These are residential complexes designed exclusively for family groups.
-In this type of community, we can find developments that welcome any family structure, as well as others that are specifically intended for traditional families, single-parent families, same-sex parent families, blended families, extended families, among others.
+These are residential complexes exclusively for family groups.
+In this type of living arrangement, we can find communities that accept any family model, as well as others exclusive to traditional, single-parent, same-sex parent, blended, extended families, among others.

 How much does it cost?